 - If you have greaseproof or baking paper cut some seals to put on directly top of your jam after it’s been jarred.
 It helps prevent the growth of mould.

 - Thirty mins after jam has been set aside to cool, sterilise your jars.
 To do this preheat the oven to its lowest setting and while it heats wash the jars in warm soapy water.
-Then place the jars and lids clean and facing upwards on a baking sheet and put in the oven for 15 minutes.
+Then place the jars and lids in the oven, facing upwards on a baking sheet for 15 minutes.

-- Sir the jam and ladle into each jar.
+- Stir the jam and ladle into each jar.